zzazzdzz/fools2019/README.md

 ## First, get the save compiler going

 You'll need [RGBDS v0.3.3](https://github.com/rednex/rgbds/releases) to compile save files.
 Newer versions might work, but are untested - you should just stick to v0.3.3 to avoid dealing with hard to detect bugs.
-You should also have Python 3 installed.
+You should also have at least Python3.5 with the *urllib3* and *wsgiserver* modules installed (Download them with `pip3 install urllib3 wsgiserver` if you need).
 The compilation system uses the [rgbbin](https://github.com/zzazzdzz/rgbbin) library, but to make your and everyone's life easier, this is already included.

 After that comes configuration.
 Open *server/config.py* and make sure to change the following: